OSGeo/ogc-cite-runner/docs/development.md

         Using docker's `--add-host=host.docker.internal:host-gateway` is necessary when running docker engine, as discussed in the [docker engine docs:material-open-in-new:]{: target="blank_" }.
-If you are using docker desktop you can omit this flag.
+If you are using docker desktop on Windows or macOS you can omit this flag.

 7. You can run cite-runner via uv with: